nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Edit an existing session : `session-edit`

-Edits the details of an existing session in the address book.
+Edits the details of an existing session in the session list.

 Format: `session-edit INDEX [n/NAME] [s/SESSION] [l/LOCATION]`